 cutil64.dll was a part of CUDA library version 4.2 and earlier.
 Find this file in CUDA SDK (for example, version 4.2) and copy it to an application folder.

-Verify that .NET 3.5 is installed by re-typing this command and verifying that Success: True is present.
+Verify that .NET 3.5 has been installed by running the command again and confirming that the status shows Success: True.

-Actions to add a path to a PATH environment variable
+Steps to add a path to the PATH environment variable:

 The minimum payment amount is 25 EUR.
 To pay with a card issued outside the Russian Federation (and which is not a part of the UnionPay payment system), please contact our managers via Telegram or sale@immers.cloud